1.1 The Club will be known as the Port Sunlight Angling Club (PSAC)

 8.3 To bring or defend legal proceedings on behalf of the Club.

-9.2 The notice concerning the Annual General Meeting of the Club shall specify the Committee’s proposals for the ensuing year, nominations of officer and other members of the Committee and any proposition or resolutions they intend to move at the meeting.
-Notice of any intended additional nominations must be notified in writing to the Honorary Secretary at least ten days prior to the meeting.
+9.2 The notice concerning the Annual General Meeting of the Club shall specify the Committee’s proposals for ensuing year, nominations of officer and other members of the Committee and any proposition or resolutions they intend to move at the meeting.
+Notice of any proposals for consideration including any additional nominations for elected officers or committee members etc must be notified in writing to the Honorary Secretary at least ten days prior to the meeting.

-9.4 Ten Ordinary Members shall form a quorum at the General Meetings and if there shall be an equality of votes the Chairman or Acting Chairman of the meeting shall have the casting vote.
+9.4 Ten Senior Members shall form a quorum at the Annual General Meeting and if there shall be an equality of votes the Chairman or acting Chairman of the meeting shall have the casting vote.

-9.5 At the Annual General Meetings the Club Accounts for the preceding year will be presented for approval by the Membership.
+9.5 At the Annual General Meeting the Club Accounts for the preceding year will be presented for approval by the membership.

-10 The Honorary Secretary shall at the request of the President upon the written requisition of fifteen of the Ordinary Members or at the request of the Committee call an Extra Ordinary General Meeting, such meeting to be convened by notice in writing sent to each Ordinary Member at least fourteen days before such a meeting.
+10.1 The Honorary Secretary shall at the request of the President upon written requisition of fifteen of the Senior Members or at the request of the Committee call an Extra General Meeting, such meeting to be convened by notice in writing sent to each Senior Member at least fourteen days before such meeting.

-12.1 The Constitution, rules and regulations of the Club, all the decisions taken at the Club Meetings and all other Club activities shall at all times be in strict accordance with the conditions and spirit of the Leases governing the Club Waters
+12.1 The Constitution, rules, and regulations of the Club, all the decisions taken at the Club Meetings and all other Club activities shall always be in strict accordance with the conditions and spirit of leases governing the Club Waters.

-12.2 No alteration shall be made to this Constitution except by a resolution of at least two- thirds of the Ordinary Members then present at an Annual General Meeting of the Club, notice of such proposed alterations having been given in the circular convening the meeting.
+12.2 No alterations shall be made to this Constitution except by a resolution of at least two thirds of the Senior Members then present at an Annual General Meeting of the Club, notice of such proposed alterations having been given in the circular convening the meeting.

-13.1 If at any General Meeting of the Club a resolution be passed calling for the dissolution of the Club, the Secretary will immediately convene an Extra Ordinary General Meeting of the Club, to be held not less than one month thereafter to discuss and vote on the resolution.
+13.1 If at any General Meeting of the Club a resolution be passed calling for the dissolution of the Club, the Secretary will immediately convene an Extra Ordinary Meeting of the Club to be help not less than one month thereafter to discuss and vote on the resolution.

-13.2 If at that Extra Ordinary General Meeting, the resolution is carried by at least two thirds of the adult members present, the Management Committee and the Trustees shall thereupon, or at such a date as shall have been specified in the resolution, proceed to realise the assets of the Club and discharge all debts and liabilities of the Club.
+13.2 If at the Extra Ordinary Meeting, the resolution is carried by at least two thirds of the Senior Members present, the Management Committee and the Trustees shall thereupon, or at such a date as shall have been specified in the resolution, proceed to realise the assets of the Club, and discharge all debts and liabilities of the Club.

-13.4 In the event of a deficiency in the assets of the Club, then a meeting of the creditors shall be called and an agreement entered into for the liquidation of the Club’s assets on a pro-rata basis.
+13.4 In the event of deficiency in the assets of the Club, then a meeting of the creditors shall be called, and an agreement entered for the liquidation of the Club’s assets on a pro rata basis.

-13.5 The Chairman and not more than two other Committee members shall be appointed by the Committee to act as a liquidation Committee, with full powers to act on behalf of the Committee in the dissolution proceedings.
+13.5 The Chairman and not more than two Committee members shall be appointed by the Committee to act as a Liquidation Committee, with full powers to act on behalf of the Committee in the dissolution proceedings.